jpsalado92/golearn/matt4biz_course/go_class_34_mechanical_sympathy.md

 - Keeping data together (so all of a cache line is used)
 - Processing memory in sequential order (code or data)

-## Access patterns
+## Performant access patterns

-A slice of objects beats a list with pointers.
+- A slice of objects beats a list with pointers.
-A struct with contiguous fields beats a class with pointers.
+- A struct with contiguous fields beats a class with pointers.
-Calling lots short methods via dynamic dispatch is very expensive.
+- Calling lots short methods via dynamic dispatch is very expensive.

 ## Synchronization costs